beyond-btc/documentation/docs/protocol/leaderboard.md

 title: Leaderboard
 ---

-# Airdrop Program
+# The Leaderboard

-Beyond will have a native token with various utilities.
-Around the same time of the Token Generation Event (TGE), we will launch the Beyond Leaderboard, a gamified Airdrop Program that rewards the most active users.
+Beyond is set to introduce a native token as we progress towards full decentralization and utility.
+Around the Token Generation Event (TGE), we will launch the `Leaderboard`, an open program that celebrates and rewards Beyond's most active users via community airdrops.

-For the time being, we would like to focus on building the best possible product before launching the token, and with it, the community airdrops.
-The specific info around the Leaderboard will remain a mystery for now, but we will mention: the more volume you bridge through Beyond, the higher you will climb it.
+Currently, the team's focus remains on perfecting the core product to ensure the best possible quality before introducing the token and the accompanying community airdrops.
+Details regarding the Leaderboard have not yet been announced, but we'll hint at this: your total volume on Beyond directly influences your position on the Leaderboard.

-We will keep you updated on the latest progress on [our socials](/community/socials.md)!
+Stay tuned to [our social channels](/community/socials) for the latest updates around the official Leaderboard launch!

 <!-- > _TODO: biz devs_